-This post contains Amazon affiliate links, meaning of which is that if anyone purchases anything using the Amazon links in this post, we will receive a commission with no additional cost from the buyer’s side.
+This post contains Amazon affiliate links, the meaning of which is that if anyone purchases anything using the Amazon links in this post, we will receive a commission with no additional cost from the buyer’s side.

-We researched this problem a bit and learnt that there is another kind of pipe commonly called Poly pipes.
+We researched this problem a bit and learned that there is another kind of pipe commonly called Poly pipes.
 Poly pipes are available in 100 ft rolls requiring no joint at all for our yard coverage.
 We finally purchased a 100 ft roll of 150 psi 3/4″ Poly pipe from Lowe’s.

 How to connect PVC to Poly pipe

 Once again, an infographic is worth a thousand words.
 This is why we have prepared the following infographic to illustrate the process.

 Let us know if you have any question or feedback.

 Subscribe to receive notifications on our new posts.